Enable Conditional Access to better protect users, devices, and data

 You can define security conditions under which devices and applications can run and access information from your network by enforcing policies to stop applications from running until a device returns to a compliant state.

-The implementation of Conditional Access in Microsoft Defender ATP is based on Microsoft Intune (Intune) device compliance policies and Azure Active Directory (Azure AD) conditional access policies.
+The implementation of Conditional Access in Defender for Endpoint is based on Microsoft Intune (Intune) device compliance policies and Azure Active Directory (Azure AD) conditional access policies.

 The compliance policy is used with Conditional Access to allow only devices that fulfill one or more device compliance policy rules to access applications.